hyperledger/fabric/docs/source/test_network.md

 **Note:** These instructions have been verified to work against the latest stable Fabric Docker images and the pre-compiled setup utilities within the supplied tar file.
-If you run these commands with images or tools from the current master branch, it is possible that you will encounter errors.
+If you run these commands with images or tools from the current main branch, it is possible that you will encounter errors.

 ## Before you begin